Osanyin-Taiwo-30/Satellite-data/README.md

     netCDF4
     cartopy

-See the notebook *examples.ipynb* to see how everything works.
+Check the notebook *examples.ipynb* to see how everything works.
 It was made to be simple and straighforward!